Real-World Builds

 When This Doesn't Work

-What email service does Cursor connect to?
+What email service can an AI agent connect to?

 Chris Johnston